Swirrl/csvw-issues/csvw-vision.md

 appropriate representation; for example a HTML interface to the annotated table model, or a `text/csv` representation of the data, depending on [content negotiation](https://www.w3.org/TR/dwbp/#Conneg).

+In this model, there would be one table with many representations, and those representations would be isomorphic with each other.
+For example a row in the csv, would be the same row in the annotated table model, and that row in the csv would substantially contain the same observation in the RDF cube.
+Representations would substantially be different perspectives on the same thing, and not represent different things entirely.

 # What we want to happen